Atherosclerosis

 Common Treatments: Angioplasty & Stenting

-Atherosclerosis can lead to other vascular conditions, all of which our team at Dakota Vascular has expert knowledge and guidance to treat.
-These related conditions include abdominal aortic aneurysm, carotid artery disease, and peripheral artery disease.
+Atherosclerosis can contribute to several serious vascular conditions.
+The team at Dakota Vascular provides evaluation and treatment for a range of atherosclerosis-related diseases, including abdominal aortic aneurysm, carotid artery disease, and peripheral artery disease.

 As plaque builds up in arteries causing atherosclerosis, it can also lead to an abdominal aortic aneurysm.
 An abdominal aortic aneurysm is a weak, bulged area in the wall of the aorta, the main artery that delivers blood to your lower body.
 The weak area is a result of the pressure plaque exerts on the aorta wall over time.